 - The companion app isn’t great, and since it drains the battery, is best left uninstalled

-The best feature of Huawei’s E5786S is its speed: working on 4G/LTE, it offers downloads that are at least twice as quick as the competition, with a sleek and light design that makes it easy to slip in a pocket.
+The best feature of Huawei’s E5787s is its speed: working on 4G/LTE in much of the world, it offers downloads that are at least twice as quick as the competition, with a sleek and light design that makes it easy to slip in a pocket.

 - 10 hours of battery life